erickgnclvs/aws-ccp-preparation/README.md

   * Pay as you go

 * Route 53
+  > Should have been called Amazon DNS + Domains

+  > Use this to: Buy a new domain and set up the DNS records for that domain.

   * Domain picker
   * Connects user requests to infrastructure running on AWS
   * Routes users to infrastructures outside of AWS like a DNS service